Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps

-The proof for the lower bound is identical, except that there is no need to separate the case where there is an atom at $\hat{x}$, since by Lemma~\ref{lem:integrabilityalpha} $(r-\alpha^+(r))^{-1}$ is integrable near zero and hence the fact that $\mu$ has bounded support is sufficient for $\bar{\Lambda}_{\alpha^+}<\infty$.
+The proof of (\ref{eqthmAl}) is identical except that there is no need to separate the case where there is an atom at $\hat{x}$, since by Lemma~\ref{lemintegrabilityalpha} $(r-\alpha^+(r))^{-1}$ is integrable near zero and hence the fact that $\mu$ has bounded support is sufficient for $\bar{\Lambda}_{\alpha^+}<\infty$. \end{pf*}